events

 $ lp -d foo1 -o PageSize=Letter /etc/motd

 This will print the message of the day on letter paper.
-For many drivers, you'll want to use the lpoptions(1) command to lock down a set of sensible defaults for you.
+For many drivers, you'll want to use the lpadmin(9) or lpoptions(1) command to lock down a set of sensible defaults for you.
 This is especially true for free drivers, which tend to have a large number of options.

-To see the options available for your setup, send a print job with only the option 'docs', like this: 'lp -d foo1 -o docs /etc/hosts'.
-This will make foomatic-rip print out an option summary (instead of the actual print job).
-You can also download and install lphelp (Usage: 'lphelp <printer> | less') to display the options nicely on the screen or use 'lpoptions -p <printer> -l' which displays also the options, but not so nicely.
+To see the options available for your setup, run the 'lpoptions -p foo1 -l' command or send a print job with only the option '<tt>docs', like this: 'lp -d foo1 -o docs /etc/hosts'.
+The former shows the option list on the screen, the latter prints it.
+You can also download and install lphelp (Usage: 'lphelp <printer> | less') to display the options nicely on the screen.

 Usually, you can also use the media=..., sides=..., and duplex "standard" CUPS options as documented in the CUPS user manual; they should work if there are InputSlot, MediaType, and/or Duplex options for your driver.